Term: Spring Semester, January 20, 2020–May 22, 2020

 High-Speed Internet Connection: You will also need access to high-speed Internet, preferably accessible via Ethernet cable right into your computer.
 Using Wi-Fi may work, but will not guarantee you the optimal use of your bandwidth.
 The faster your Internet, the better.
 We recommend using a connection with a download/upload speed of 5/1 Mbps or better.
 You can test your Internet connection here.

 Headset: We recommend using a headset rather than a built-in microphone and speakers.
 Using a headset reduces the level of background noise heard by the entire class.
 Headset Recommendations: USB | 3.5mm

 Zoom: We use a web conferencing software called Zoom for our classes, which enables students and teachers to gather from around the globe face to face in real time.
 Zoom is free to download and easy to use.
 To download Zoom:

 - Click to download the first option listed, Zoom Client for Meetings.

 - Open and run the installer on your computer.

-- In August, students will be provided with instructions and a link for joining their particular class.
+- Before the class begins, students will be provided with instructions and a link for joining their particular class.